Visyond/website-hugo/site/content/faq/faq-page-title.md

               it for something as varied as spreadsheet models and many different systems people use in conjunction with them.
         faqSectionSubTitle: Integrations
-    faqSectionTitle: Do you an API and Macros?
+    faqSectionTitle: Do you have an API and Macros?
 What integrations are available?
   - faqSectionContent:
       - answersList:
           - answer: >-